 You can introduce yourself, but beyond that, communication can get difficult fast!
 Anyone who has ever played the dating game in another language will know how frustrating, rewarding, and sometimes hilarious the experience can be.

-If you’re going on a date at A1, you might be able to introduce yourself, and tell your crush you like them, but not much else… good luck!
+If you’re going on a date at A1, you might be able to introduce yourself and tell your crush you like them, but not much else… good luck!
 But don’t worry too much… natural charm can go a long way!

 The CEFR A2 Level: Seeing improvements in your language skills

 Reaching A2 reflects a more confident and advanced use of language.
-While still at beginner level, you can comprehend and express yourself in a more detailed way.
+While still at the beginner level, you can comprehend and express yourself in a more detailed way.
 You can tell your date a little about your opinions and interests, and talk about things happening in the present.

 A2 speakers should take their date to a place where there is a lot of action happening, or something to watch– that way you’ll find a lot to talk about, and won’t get stuck as easily.